 For a long time, I went to bed early, always reluctantly, grumbling, cursing, and dragging my feet.
 The time to go to bed was suffering, a break from life, a phase that nothing or no one would ever convince me to accept.
 Why these thousands of hours spent dreaming while the true ghosts still haunted the hallways of our home?
 This senseless moment of going to bed put an end to a quest, a procession, a fight before a killing.
-I detested this moment in the deepest part of my being and I dreaded it also as an unalterable sentence.
+I detested this moment in the deepest part of my being, and I also dreaded it as an unalterable sentence.

 Ten-year-olds are not serious.
 Adults always think it stands to reason the oldest is right.
 Reason makes you reasonable, a reasonable person obeys, and obeying satisfies your parents.